header image

 55. jonybrv Says:

-Hi —
+Viagra pills, Hi —

-I am new to this scrapping technology.
+Viagra pills, I am new to this scrapping technology.
 I was recently assigned a project which needs certain information to be scrapped from multiple webpages.
 Presently they are doing it using Perl:LWP and RegEX on Win32.
-As there is no option for a commerical software, please let me know your views and recommendations on any solutions that would address the need.
+As there is no option for a commerical software, viagra pills, please let me know your views and recommendations on any solutions that would address the need.
 Is PERL:LWP module sufficient enough ? or should I look for any .NET modules ?

-Thanks
+Viagra pills, Thanks

 56. Pick Your RoR HTML Parsing Poison :: Fat Penguin Says: